go-pdf/fpdf/README.md

 The [draw2d](https://github.com/llgcode/draw2d) package is a two dimensional vector graphics library that can generate output in different forms.
-It uses gofpdf for its document production mode.
+It uses `go-pdf/fpdf` for its document production mode.

 ## Contributing Changes

-gofpdf is a global community effort and you are invited to make it even better.
+`go-pdf/fpdf` is a global community effort and you are invited to make it even better.
 If you have implemented a new feature or corrected a problem, please consider contributing your change to the project.
-A contribution that does not directly pertain to the core functionality of gofpdf should be placed in its own directory directly beneath the `contrib` directory.
+A contribution that does not directly pertain to the core functionality of `go-pdf/fpdf` should be placed in its own directory directly beneath the `contrib` directory.